GTNPLEx/GTNPLEx/README.md

 - 👋 Hi, I’m @GTNPLEx and I like Cyberwonderland, a wish a did this 10 years ago ^_*
 - 👀 I’m interested in blockchain and virtual connections
-- 🌱 I’m currently learning crypto; contracts, encyptments,
+- 🌱 I’m currently learning
+- 💞️ Crypto Contracting
+- 💞️ Encyptments,
 - 💞️ Remote management
 - 💞️ SSH Tunneling
 * 💞️ Data API